 - December 7th-8th 2021 $259 + GST

-Please make sure you have read through my booking conditions before making a payment.
+Please make sure you have read through my booking conditions before making a payment to secure your booking.
 Email money transfers are my preferred method of payment (please don't forget to ad 5% GST), otherwise please use the button below.

 If you have a group of 6-8 people and the above dates don’t work for you, please contact me and I will do my best to schedule an additional course.